Bypass internet restrictions and protect your privacy on public Wi-Fi – Your Path to a Free Internet

 1. Bypass Internet Restrictions

-In authoritarian countries, entire websites are blocked: social networks, news platforms, communication tools.
-If you’re in China, Russia, Egypt, or Iran, for example, you might suddenly find large parts of the internet inaccessible.
+In authoritarian states, entire websites are blocked: social networks, news sites, communication services.
+Anyone traveling in China, Russia, Egypt or Iran, for example, will suddenly find part of their usual Internet blocked.

-With a VPN like Tailscale, you can connect to a secure server abroad – and access the open internet freely, as if you were physically in another country.
+With a VPN like Tailscale, you can connect to a secure server abroad – and thus access the open Internet freely, just as if you were physically in another country.

-For example, when I’m in Egypt, I always use a Tailscale VPN connection to my server in Germany, which acts as an exit node to the free internet.
+From Egypt, for example, I always use a tailscale VPN connection to my server in Germany, which serves as an exit node to the free Internet.

 2. Protection in Public Wi-Fi